Semiconductor Inspection

 NESSIE Laser Scanning Microscope

-A first-of-its-kind laser-scanning microscope that integrates just about any laser-based measurement with high resolution imaging.
-It features a large sample area for cryostats and is designed to work with our BIGFOOT spectrometer.
+First-of-its-kind laser-scanning microscope that integrates laser-based measurements with high resolution imaging.
+NESSIE features a large sample area for cryostats and is designed to work with our BIGFOOT spectrometer.

 View More